 During the second quarter of 2020, the Company observed a sustained decline in the market valuation of the Company's common stock as a result of continued economic disruption occurring after the first quarter of 2020 primarily due to the COVID-19 pandemic.
 As a result, the Company determined that it was more likely than not that the fair value of the Company's sole reporting unit was below its carrying value and proceeded to perform an interim quantitative impairment test.
 The Company determined the fair value of its reporting unit using a combination of a market and an income approach.
 Upon completion of quantitative evaluation, the Company determined that, as of June 30, 2020, the fair value of the Company's reporting unit exceeded its related carrying value, and therefore goodwill was not impaired.
 However, changing economic conditions that may adversely affect the Company's performance, the fair value of its assets and liabilities, or its stock price could result in future impairment, which could adversely affect earnings in future periods.
+During the third quarter of 2020, the Company determined that there was no triggering event that required an interim quantitative impairment assessment to determine if it was more likely than not that the fair value of the Company's sole reporting unit was below its carrying value.
 Management will continue to monitor events that could impact this conclusion in the future.